devWisz/Web-Extension/readme.md

 Smart currency converter extension :

 It is a sinple chrome extension that converts amounts between currencies using real-time exchange rates.
-It focuses on speed , clarity ,and realiability with a clean popup interface
+It focuses on speed , clarity ,and realiability with a clean popup interface.

 It's features :